 - 1. Any act that violates the rules and regulations of the university or the units affiliated to it, or disrupts the requirements of the educational process on campus or off-campus. - 2.
 Failure to abide by the dress code and public appearance code which are consistent with public morality. - 3.
-Failure to comply with the instructions of the university security personnel or any of the university officials while performing their duties, such as student's refusal to prove his/her identity when so required. - 4.
-Any acts or statements or hints, expressed in person or via a social media outlet on-campus or off-campus, which constitute an insult to honor or dignity, or viewed as contrary to good conduct or might bring the university or its employees to disrepute. - 5.
-Disrupting or causing disturbance to lectures, events, conventions organized inside or outside of the university, including online class sessions, events, activities, or proceedings by whatever mean(s) or incitement to do so. - 6.
-There will be disciplinary action if students violate the safety rules and guidelines specified by the University regarding Covid-19.
-These include, but not limited to, wearing of masks on campus and the not disturbing the spacing of chairs in classrooms, etc... - 7.
-Using the university buildings or its physical or academic assets for purposes other than those intended without obtaining a permission from the university, or attempting to damage those assets - 8.
+Failure to comply with the instructions of the university security personnel or any of the university officials while performing their duties, such as student's refusal to prove his/her identity when so required or violating the directives and guidelines issued by the university, including those relating to Covid-19. - 4.
+Any acts or statements or hints, expressed in person or via a social media outlet on-campus or off- campus, which constitute an insult to honor or dignity, or viewed as contrary to good conduct or might bring the university or its employees to disrepute. - 5.
+Disrupting or causing disturbance to lectures, events, conventions organized inside or outside of the university, including online class sessions, events, activities, or proceedings by whatever mean(s) or incitement to do so.
+It also includes any disturbance to the arrangements or safety measures taken by the university relating to Covid-19. - 6.
+Violation or disregard of health and safety rules and guidelines specified by the university and in particular those relating to Covid-19.

+- 7. Using the university buildings or its physical or academic assets for purposes other than those intended without obtaining a permission from the university, or attempting to damage those assets. - 8.
 Presence in places where students are not allowed or failure to observe the time schedules for entry of students. - 9.
 Distributing leaflets or issuing magazines without a prior written permission from the university management. - 10.
-Placing posters in places other than the designated ones without a prior written permission from the university management, or writing on walls or furniture.

-- 11. Misuse of any of the means of student transportation such as buses or other means of transportation. - 12.
+Placing posters in places other than the designated ones without a prior written permission from the university management, or writing on walls or furniture. - 11.
+Misuse of any of the means of student transportation such as buses or other means of transportation. - 12.
 Possession of devices, films, pictures, tapes, newspapers or magazines which contain materials incompatible with morality and decency within the university and its facilities, including the university residence halls. - 13.
-Filming and Taking of Photographs: Using cameras on-campus (be it via mobile phones, portable computers or any other electronic devices) in a way that has a negative effect on others and the standing and image of the university. - 14.
-Smoking or using electronic cigarettes, etc. in enclosed areas on campus or at the university housing facilities. - 15.
-Carrying firearm or white weapons or possessing inflammable or explosive materials; possessing, using or selling drugs; circulating counterfeit money, etc. - 16.
-Raising funds or collecting signatures without permission from the concerned authorities at the university or abusing the permission granted in this regard. - 17.
-Using words, signs, images, graphics or any other means that offend national or religious sentiments. - 18.
-Any behavior involving discrimination against any student or member of the university community on the basis of gender, religion, age, disability, race, nationality, color or origin. - 19.
-Committing or attempting to commit a crime of any kind, including theft, forgery of documents or using forged documents. - 20.
-Stealing educational materials or tests, or illegally obtaining the same. - 21.
-Unauthorized access to the website or electronic system of the university. - 22.
-Altering of grades or any electronically stored data. - 23.
-Knowingly providing false information to any of the university staff, faculty or administrative units. - 24.
-Misuse of university records, documents, accounts, proofs of personal identity and computer software. - 25.
-Causing material or moral damage to the University in whatever form it takes. - 26.
+Smoking or using electronic cigarettes, etc. in enclosed areas on campus or at the university housing facilities. - 14.
+Carrying firearm or white weapons or possessing inflammable or explosive materials; possessing, using or selling drugs; circulating counterfeit money, etc. - 15.
+Raising funds or collecting signatures without permission from the concerned authorities at the university or abusing the permission granted in this regard. - 16.
+Using words, signs, images, graphics or any other means that offend national or religious sentiments. - 17.
+Any behavior involving discrimination against any student or member of the university community on the basis of gender, religion, age, disability, race, nationality, color or origin. - 18.
+Committing or attempting to commit a crime of any kind, including theft, forgery of documents or using forged documents. - 19.
+Stealing educational materials or tests, or illegally obtaining the same. - 20.
+Unauthorized access to the website or electronic system of the university. - 21.
+Altering of grades or any electronically stored data. - 22.
+Knowingly providing false information to any of the university staff, faculty or administrative offices. - 23.
+Misuse of university records, documents, accounts, proofs of personal identity and computer software. - 24.
+Causing material or moral damage to the University in whatever form it takes. - 25.
 Possession, consumption, distribution of alcoholic drinks or material, or being under the influence of alcohol.